michaeluno/admin-page-framework/readme.txt

 - Fixed a bug that `style_{...}` and `script_{...}` filters were triggered twice in generic admin pages.
 - Fixed a bug that `style_{page slug}_{tab slug}`, `style_{page_slug}`, `script_{page slug}_{tab slug}`, and `script_{page slug}_{tab slug}` were not available.
 - Changed the demo plugin to be a loader plugin that loads Admin Page Framework.
+- Tweaked the styling of admin page container elements.

 = 3.4.6 - 2014/01/06 =
 - Added a page that lets the user download the minified version of the framework in the demo examples.